NyaomiDEV/opencore-x570-taichi/README.md

   This isn't a big concern since Apple dropped 32-bit support themselves, but there are plenty of 64-bit apps that still use 32-bit code paths.
   (**Wine**, **CrossOver**, etc.)

-- Applications taking advantage of Intel's MKL (OneAPI).
-  They might appear to work, but then they'd hang indefinitely or crash; notable mentions are:

-  - The (almost) entirety of the **Adobe Creative Cloud suite** (yes, Photoshop, Premiere Pro and After Effects are affected);
-  - **Discord** (the Krisp AI noise suppression module, to be specific);

-  What, you really wanted to use those applications because that's kinda the whole point of hackintoshing for productivity?
-  Oh well then great news for you: around the internet there are patched versions of those apps that run magically well on our systems!
-  And if you ever get tired of searching patched apps, then [just use the library patcher I made](https://github.com/NyaomiDEV/AMDFriend) because that's also what the guys in the forums do to make those patched apps and libs.

 ### Peculiar configurations: